bryn-g/twitter-minions/README.md

 ### Database

-A database will be created per user in the scripts local directory and named after their twitter user id so that it is unique.
+A database is created per user in the scripts local directory and named after their twitter user id so that it is unique.
 ```sh
 $ python twitter-minions.py -u @ladygaga
 ```